 Historical operational data

 It is imperative to use historical operational data to improve the quality of results when calculating the range or the actual remaining range of a given vehicle.
 This historical data must be logged during everyday operations, evaluated in an appropriate manner and then provided to the central range prediction tool to ensure that improved predictions can be provided consequently to all other operational information systems.

 Actual energy consumption

-MOBILE-ECO2 tracks actual energy consumption and driving situations along with influencing factors such as the vehicle, the driver, topology, route, and even weather conditions, and provides the range prediction tool with this information.
+MOBILE-ECO2 tracks actual energy consumption and driving situations along with influencing factors such as the vehicle, the driver, topography, route, and even weather conditions, and provides the range prediction tool with this information.
 The tool can also give the driver helpful pointers, e.g. when braking or accelerating too hard, to encourage a more energy-efficient driving style and open up further potential for improvements.

-Vehicle health management Proactive maintenance of e-buses also plays a significant role in ensuring profitable operations.
+Vehicle health management

+Proactive maintenance of e-buses also plays a significant role in ensuring profitable operations.
 The workshop has little empirical data to refer to when it comes to electric vehicles, which makes the support of vehicle health software particularly valuable.
 MOBILE-ECO2 does more than simply track error messages - it also offers comprehensive vehicle monitoring while the vehicle is in operation, which improves efficiency in planning maintenance and repair work.

-Conclusion These seven steps - applied consistently - are the key to a successful implementation of e-mobility in public transport.
-All the forementioned considerations must be taken into account, and new processes and parameters must be introduced.
-But it is also mandatory to get adequate support from operational information systems.
-So far, they often have been neglected, in spite of their crucial role in ensuring efficient operation.
+Conclusion

 eMOBILE: 7 information systems,

-From providing the basis for strategic decisions to charge management, depot management, planning, vehicle dispatch, range prediction and managing an entire e-bus fleet - INIT combines all of these functionalities into one integrated solution.
+From providing the basis for strategic decisions to charge management, depot management, planning, vehicle dispatch, range prediction and managing an entire e-bus fleet - INIT combines all of these functionalities into one comprehensive solution.

 eMOBILE-PLAN